bigfix/developer.bigfix.com/site/reference/types/integer.md

 # csidl folder &lt;integer&gt;

-Returns the csidl folder corresponding to the specified integer.
-The windows SHGetSpecialFolderLocation API is used to look up paths to special folders, which are identified by passing the specified integer as the second argument of the API call.
-These values and their meaning are described in the windows ShlObj.h include file found in the development sdk.Note that some of these folders do not exist in the Local System context.
+Returns the [CSIDL](https://msdn.microsoft.com/en-us/library/windows/desktop/bb762494%28v=vs.85%29.aspx) folder corresponding to the specified integer.
+The [SHGetSpecialFolderLocation](https://msdn.microsoft.com/en-us/library/windows/desktop/bb762203%28v=vs.85%29.aspx) function is used to look up paths to special folders, which are identified by passing the specified integer as the second argument of the API call.
+These values and their meaning are described in the Windows `ShlObj.h` file found in the development SDK.

+Note that some of these folders do not exist in the Local System context.

+{{#example}}
+Q: csidl folder 35
+A: C:\ProgramData
+{{/example}}

 # day_of_month &lt;integer&gt;

-Converts the given integer to a day of month type.
+Converts the given integer to a day of month.

+{{#example}}
+Q: day_of_month 11 & march
+A: March 11
+{{/example}}

 # december &lt;integer&gt;

-Returns the nth day of December as a &#39;day of year&#39; type (month day).
+Returns the nth day of December.

+{{#example}}
+Q: december 25
+A: December 25
+{{/example}}

 # december &lt;integer&gt; of &lt;integer&gt;

-Returns the nth day of December and the specified year as a date (day of week, month day year).
+Returns the nth day of December and the specified year as a date.

+{{#example}}
+Q: december 19 of 2008
+A: Fri, 19 Dec 2008
+{{/example}}

 # december of &lt;integer&gt;

-Creates a date (in month year format) corresponding to December of the specified year (as an &lt;integer&gt;).
+Creates a date corresponding to December of the specified year.

+{{#example}}
+Q: december of 1993
+A: December 1993
+{{/example}}

 # drive &lt;integer&gt;